Maximum break: First maximums

 The first known maximum break in practice was made by Murt O'Donoghue at Griffith, Australian Capital Territory, Australia, on 26 September 1934.
 Joe Davis compiled the first official 147 against Willie Smith in an exhibition match on 22 January 1955 at Leicester Square Hall, London.
 Rex Williams made the first maximum break in a competitive match against Manuel Francisco, Professionals v.
 Amateurs, on 23 December 1965 in Cape Town.

 John Spencer made the first maximum compiled in professional competition on 13 January 1979 at the Holsten Lager Tournament against Cliff Thorburn, but it was not officially ratified due to oversized pockets.
-The break was not caught on video as the television-crew were away on a tea-break.
+The break was not caught on video as the television crew were away on a tea break.
 The first official maximum break in professional competition was made by Steve Davis in the 1982 Lada Classic against Spencer.
 This was also the first televised 147.
-Cliff Thorburn became the first player to make a maximum break at the World Snooker Championship, a feat that has since been repeated by Jimmy White, Stephen Hendry (three times), Ronnie O'Sullivan (three times), Mark Williams, Ali Carter, John Higgins and Neil Robertson.
+Thorburn became the first player to make a maximum break at the World Snooker Championship.

-In March 1989, Cliff Thorburn also became the first player to make two competitive maximum breaks.
-In November 1995 Stephen Hendry became the first player to make two televised maximum breaks.
-Thai female snooker player Nutcharut Wongharuthai made a 147 break during a practice match in March 2019, which is believed to be the first maximum break achieved by a woman in any match.
+In March 1989, Thorburn also became the first player to make two competitive maximum breaks.
+In November 1995 Hendry became the first player to make two televised maximum breaks.
+Mink Nutcharut made a 147 in a March 2019 practice match, believed to be the only maximum break achieved by a woman in any match.

+World Snooker Championship maximums

+There have been 15 maximums made at the World Championship—at the Crucible Theatre in Sheffield, England—by 11 players.
+Thorburn was followed by Jimmy White, Stephen Hendry (three times), Ronnie O'Sullivan (three times), Mark Williams, Ali Carter, John Higgins, Neil Robertson, Kyren Wilson, Mark Selby and Mark Allen.
+There have also been eight maximums made during qualifying for the World Championship, by six players.
+These were by Robert Milkins (twice), Gary Wilson, Liang Wenbo, Graeme Dott, Noppon Saengkham and Jackson Page (twice in the same match).